 In almost 2 decades of nursing, I nursed one such person who had the genetic abnormality.
 Saying she was allergic to salt, on starting the doctor ordered saline IV, her arm developed red streaks.
 This happened years prior to knowing about the genotypes that do not tolerate extra salt.

 Drink Water: We need about 10% our body weight in ounces of water each time we drink.
 We need this amount about 5 times a day.
 However, most will not drink this much.
 So, the best start is drinking the first thing in the AM and last thing before bed (preferably 30-45 before bed).
-Do not consume more than 32 ounces in any 2 hour period and take salt every time you drink the water.
+Do not consume more than 32 ounces in any 2 hour period and take salt (but only raw or unprocessed salt) every time you drink the water.
 Yes, every time you drink water, take the salt unless you are avoiding the salt for a specific health reason.

 You can drink anytime within an hour of your speech but 45 minutes is optimal.
 This is the minimum time it takes to get the water into your blood so your body can distribute it to where it can provide the best results.

 How Much Salt: The salt you take should be at a ratio of 1/8th tsp for every 16 ounces of water.